jpbrab0/pattern-matching-article/README.md

 For the variable to be equal to 1, in mathematics if, for example `` x = 1`` what does x have to be worth to be equivalent to 1?
 It has to be 1

-And the same thing happens in the elixir, so the variables are immutable.
+And the same thing happens in the Elixir, so the variables are immutable.

-And we just saw a pattern matching the elixir variables.
+And we just saw a pattern matching the Elixir variables.

 ---

-## Running elixir projects
+## Running Elixir projects

-To run our project we will enter the interactive mode of the elixir (even though it is a compiled language, it has an interactive mode).
+To run our project we will enter the interactive mode of the Elixir (even though it is a compiled language, it has an interactive mode).

 ```bash
 iex mix -S